 It raises money for charity too, so there's really no excuse.

-the International Classic Car Show, September
+the Isle of Wight Classic Motor Show, September

 This event is a bit like the Reading and Leeds Festivals, in that it takes place in two venues over a weekend.
 Unlike Reading and Leeds though, you won't find teenagers urinating on your tent or setting fire to the campsite.
 Well, that was my experience of Leeds in 2002.
 I'm sure things have changed.

 No, this event is a far more civilised weekend where proud car owners show off their vehicles in pleasant riverside and seaside locations in Newport and Ryde.
-At the time of writing it is free to attend.
-If you want to display your car, you need to book in advance.

 No, this event is a far more civilised weekend where proud car owners show off their vehicles in pleasant riverside and seaside locations in Newport and Ryde.
-At the time of writing it is free to attend.
-If you want to display your car, you need to book in advance.

 Isle of Wight Marathon, October